 This post may have affiliate links, meaning we earn a small commission on purchases through the links (at no extra cost to you).
 This does not change our opinion but does help support the site.
 Thank you!

-The Dreamer Cologne by Versace is an option that people tend to love or hate – with very little in between.
-To help you decide if it could be on point for you, Versace Dreamer review gives you the insight on the fragrance’s base notes, presentation and usage.
+The Dreamer by Versace is an option that people tend to love or hate – with very little in between.
+To help you decide if it could be on point for you, this review will give you insight on the fragrance’s base notes, presentation and usage.

-Dreamer by Versace is an unusual (and potent) combination of floral and tobacco.
-Personally I enjoy the balance they created between these two very unusual scents.
+The Versace EDT is an unusual (and potent) combination of floral and tobacco.
+Personally, I enjoy the balance they created between these two very unusual scents.
 With that combination, it could be a great candidate for fragrance layering.
 To some people, it just smells like extremely strong soap gone bad.

-The Dreamer cologne is also available in a 3-piece men’s gift set.
-The Versace Dreamer gift set includes the cologne bottle, foaming gel and after shave - all with the same notes.
+The fragrance is also available in a three-piece men’s gift set.
+The Dreamer’s gift set includes the cologne bottle, foaming gel and aftershave — all with the same notes.

 Want to check out some of Versace’s other cologne offerings?
 Check out my overview of top Versace colognes.